Skip to content

 Surcharging

-Dhali allows API providers to apply dynamic pricing.
-This is in addition to the base per-second and per-request earning types.
+Dhali allows HTTPS and Websocket API providers to apply dynamic pricing in addition to the base per-second and per-request earning types.
 A basic example can be found here.
 To enable surcharging, edit your API and select a non-zero maximum surcharge value.
 The general flow of surcharging is:

 • Dhali forwards the request, adding the header X-Payment-Claim-Surcharge-Currency, which is a base 64 encoded string taking the decoded form: